zunc/SteinsOS/README.md

 ```

 # Contribution
+I'm not a professional programmer, not an expert at Rust, not an expert at C, and not an expert at OS.

+So I'll be glad if you're willing to help me to improve the code, or English writing.

-Pull requests, bug reports and any kind of suggestions are welcomed.
+Pull requests, bug reports and any kind of suggestion are very welcomed.